If You're Home-schooled

 Step 3: Send a detailed home-schooling transcript to Central Missouri.

 On your home-schooling transcript, make sure each course is itemized by academic year and shows a grade.
-The home-school educator should sign it and have the signature notarized.
+The home-school educator should sign it.
 When course titles do not clearly reflect subject content, please include a description.
 Include an estimated completion date for all required courses.
 If your home school is using a transcript service, have the service send an official transcript to the

 Office of Admissions.